SuperNiCd/Accents/README.md

-# Accents v0.6.00
+# Accents v0.6.02

-Minimum required firmware v0.6.02
+Minimum required firmware v0.6.03

+See changelog.log for detailed changes in each versoin.

 This repo contains units for the Orthogonal Devices ER-301 Sound Computer.
 It currently contains: